University Human Resources

 Each job family has its own set of salary ranges that are based on pay trends in the relative labor market.
 Jobs are priced on the external value of similar jobs in other organizations with whom the university competes for talent.
 Each salary range contains a minimum, a competitive market zone, and an upper reference point.
 These ranges provide managers with the foundation for making objective decisions regarding pay.

 Management makes decisions regarding employee pay based on objective, job-related criteria in a consistent, non-discriminatory manner.
-See the applicable policy for your employee group.
+See the applicable policy.

 Guidelines regarding employee pay for Support and Service Staff employees depend on the functional group, the campus, and union representation.
-See the applicable policy for your employee group.
+See the applicable policy.

 Professional Staff exempt from overtime (PAE) are paid monthly, on the last workday of the month, for work performed that month.
 In December, the payday occurs on the first workday in January.